Need way to disable HSTS and/or replace webConfigurator certificate from CLI

 Yes, I'm aware of both #6650 and https://github.com/pfsense/pfsense/pull/3856, and I was able to find the Disable HSTS setting... once I was able to log back in!
 It's unfortunate, in many cases, although understandable, that HSTS is on by default.

 Neither of those helps an admin who just made a mistake.

-#4 Updated by Adam Thompson almost 2 years ago
+#4 Updated by Adam Thompson about 2 years ago

 Thanks, Jim - that is easier to type through a bad console connection!
 (Particularly since I just realized I've got several more systems in exactly the same situation.
 Oops.)